Q & A

 C E R T I F I C A T E S

 When will I receive my BS7671 or Part-P paperwork?

 Although the details for the BS7671 certificate will be available to me upon completion of works, please allow up to seven days from the receipt of payment for me to process your certificate.
 Your Part-P notification, if applicable, will be submitted to NICEIC at the same time and they will inform Local Authority Building Control of any notifiable work.
-Your Building Regulations Part-P certificate should then arrive within thirty days if a paper copy is required, or can be provided immediately in electronic (PDF) form via email.
+Your Building Regulations Part-P certificate should then arrive within thirty days if a paper copy is required, or can be provided immediately after submission in electronic (PDF) form via email.

 Can I get a duplicate copy of a certificate or a report you issued previously?

 You will be automatically issued with the relevant BS7671 certificate and, where applicable, a Part-P certificate for any work I perform, however if you subsequently lose this paperwork you can request additional copies.
 Be sure to provide details of the address the work was performed at so I can find the correct certificates from my records, along with a return address the certificate(s) should be sent to.
 Please allow up to 14 days for delivery.
 An administration fee may apply regardless of how many certificates need reprinting.
 Reprints can also be requested if you were not the person who commissoned the work, i.e. if you've just bought a house you know I worked on and the previous owner didn't pass on the certificates but you require copies for your own records.
 For data protection purposes, duplicate certificates can only be sent to the person who paid for the work or to the physical address of the property where work took place.